-In the fiscal year 2022, the Board met once for the Annual General Meeting, focusing on policy, continuing education and improvements to the provincial exams, both practical and written.
+In the fiscal year 2023, the Board met three times-once in person and two virtual meetings, focusing on policy, continuing education and improvements to the provincial practical and written exams.
 The Education Committee, Complaints/Disciplinary Committee, and the Governance Committee were all actively pursuing improvements again this year.
+We welcomed new members to the Board following the election, as well as a new chairperson and vice-chairperson for the next three year term.